 Murakami would not have used this narrative strategy unwittingly, because the consequence is that the reader realizes that the answer to the question of what happens next, lies beyond the book, in what the stories in the book make the reader do after they have finished reading them.

 In my case, what happened then was that I put the book down, and did a search on the Internet on Charlie Parker, and Robert Schumann’s Carnaval, and the other music mentioned in the book.
 I spent an afternoon enjoying music that I remembered from long ago, and music that I had not heard before, like Miłosz Konarski’s “Charlie Parker Plays Bossa Nova (What If)” album, which I mentioned in the previous post.
-I rediscovered Charlie Parker, and I listened to his performances with new ears.
+I rediscovered Charlie Parker, and I listened to his performances with new ears, and then went and bought an actual vinyl album of Charlie Parker’s music.

 I may forget what I thought about First Personal Singular and not read it again.
 But I will always go back to the music I (re)discovered through the stories, and after I had finished reading them, courtesy of Haruki Murakami.
 Which makes me wonder what other readers did, after they had finished reading it.